 The Rhine river and the bridges crossing over it are also a great part of Cologne’s skyline.
-One of the most amazing bridges is the Hohenzollern Bridge – great railway and pedestrian bridge with iron arches, that is also a great part of the city skyline.
+One of the most amazing bridges is the Hohenzollern Bridge — a great railway and pedestrian bridge with iron arches, which is also a great part of the city skyline.
 If you visit Cologne with your significant other, get a padlock, put your names on it, clamp the padlock to seal your love forever.

 Cologne Cathedral and the Hohenzollern Bridge

 If you’d like to enjoy the river, go to one of the green parks on the riverbanks, or hit the beach.
 Just don’t get in the water, it’s not very clean.
 There are also a few beach bars where you can enjoy the sunshine.
 Or you can do a river cruise and enjoy the whole Cologne riverfront.

 Along the Rhine, you’ll see some interesting buildings of the Old Town, many museums and some of those churches that we mentioned earlier.
 When you get out of the Old Town, you’ll also see some pretty interesting contemporary buildings.
 One of them is the Köln Triangle with the best views of the city, for sure.